PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 **Now, let’s present these changes.**

-## I.  The new colors system and multistore header
+## I.  The new color system and multistore header
 One of the main difficulties for the merchants was to know which store they were configuring in the back-office and this was bringing a lot of configuration errors.

 To solve this problem, a color picker has been added to choose a color for each group and shop.
 The color can be configured while creating or editing the group or the shop (in the back-office > Advanced parameters > Multistore).